 Oxford City, a bustling cosmopolitan town, located in central southern part of England is the 52nd largest city in the UK and one of the fastest growing cities in terms of population.
 The city is known as a university town and also a home of the University of Oxford.
 Aside from the City Centre, tourists may also visit other several suburbs and neighborhoods within the borders of city of Oxford.
 Things to do in Oxfordshire offer so many choices like cycling, country walks, sailing or even punting.
 Take time to visit and enjoy the city's historical attractions such as the Blenheim Palace, Christ Church college or the Ashmolean Museum.

 Southampton is the cruise capital of Northern Europe.
 With a cosmopolitan atmosphere borne from centuries of international trade, Southampton is one of the UK’s leading ports and liveliest cities, combining medieval walls and buildings, modern shopping and entertainment complexes, marinas, culture and nightlife.
 Explore the city’s rich culture and long history and try the wide range of leisure activities in the beautiful surrounding countryside before relaxing to recount the day in one of Southampton’s many harbour side restaurants, cafés and bars.

 Combining history, shopping, culture and sports, Worcester is a modern town surrounded by the picturesque English countryside.
 Maybe you have heard about the famous Worcester Sauce and the British composer Sir Edward Elgar, both originating from here.
-Whether you are just passing through or staying a few days, Worcester will show you a real good time both day and night.
+Whether you are just passing through or staying a few days, Worcester will entertain you with a real good time both day and night.